dkoh2018/java-data-structures-algorithms/README.md

 2. **Go down the line:** If the current element doesn't match the number you're looking for, move to the next element in the array.
 3. **Keep going until you find the target:** Once you find an element that matches (in this case, the number 3), print out "Found Target!"

-This method ensures that you check each element of the array, making it a reliable, though not necessarily the most efficient, search strategy
+This method ensures that you check each element of the array, making it a reliable, though not necessarily the most efficient, search strategy.

 ```
 Initial Array: